fivexl/terraform-aws-sso-elevator/README.md

 ## Note on dependencies

 Lambdas are built using Python 3.10 and rely on Poetry for package management and dependency resolution.
 To run Terraform, both Python 3.10 and Poetry need to be installed on your system.
 If these tools are not available, you can opt to package the Lambdas using Docker by providing the appropriate flag to the module.
+We do recommend using Docker build where possible to avoid misconfigurations or missing packages.

 The deployment process is divided into two main parts: deploying the Terraform module, which sets up the necessary infrastructure and resources for the Lambdas to function, and creating a Slack App, which will be the interface through which users can interact with the Lambdas.
 Detailed instructions on how to perform both of these steps, along with the Slack App manifest, can be found below.